 There is a fundamental difference between an organisation’s Public Relations and that organisation’s public website.
 The first is designed to control the conversation.
 It looks to create a monologue and shut down any public discourse.
 The other is about creating a dialogue, a relationship with the user.
 Have a look at websites that are controlled […]

+(I am sorry, most of these examples no longer exit.)
 What’s unique about a website?
 What makes it different from watching television or reading a magazine?
 It’s the interaction.
-You select a button and you are transported to a new page; click an arrow and a section of the page disappears; tick a box and items in a list are filtered to display results appropriate […]
+You select a button and you are transported to a new page; click an arrow and a section of the page disappears; tick a box and […]

 Yes, every site has a home page.
 It is an entrance.
 But why just one?
 The more diverse the customer base the more doorways a site should have.